brinktrade/guides/content/0_creating-first-intent/README.md

 SIGNER_PRIVATE_KEY=<my_private_key>
 ```

+> 🚧 Private Key Security
+>
-Note: We at Brink DO NOT encourage storing private keys in .env files.
+> Note: We at Brink DO NOT encourage storing private keys in .env files.
 This is for demonstration purposes only.
 Please use a more secure method of storing your private keys in production.

 ```typescript script.js
 const axios = require('axios')